Frequently Asked Questions

 See the map for additional details.

-• The Maintenance Facility is the operational hub for most essential city operations, including managing and maintaining the city’s fleet of more than 300 city vehicles, water and sewer systems, road work, snow removal, and 32 parks.
+• The Operations Facility is the hub for most essential city services, including managing and maintaining the city’s fleet of more than 300 city vehicles, water and sewer systems, road work, snow removal, and 32 parks.

 Visit our Challenges page for additional details on operations and why this space is no longer sufficient.

-• With parts of the building dating back to 1957, the existing Maintenance Facility is not equipped for the variety of maintenance operations and essential city services it supports.
+• With parts of the building dating back to 1957, the existing Public Works and Parks Operations Facility is not equipped for the variety of maintenance operations and essential city services it supports.
 Many of the facility’s central systems are past their useful life, including the fuel system, security system, roof, and drainage systems.
 Additionally, the current facility needs roughly three times the amount of space it has in order to operate efficiently, according to an assessment by the BKV Group.

 Due to the lack of space and cramped conditions in the current facility, the city has been forced to lease space offsite for storing some of the large equipment and vehicles that require maintenance.
 With no centralized location for equipment, many of the city’s snowplows, trailers, and other vehicles are spread across town, slowing response times to the 12,000 service calls received annually and adding time to complete ongoing project work.